0xZzZEN/AlgoVis/README.md

 <br>MenuState - a selection option for choosing data structures, particular algorithm, etc

-<br>LoadingStatem - transit between MenuState to the RandomState
+<br>LoadingState - transition between MenuState to the RandomState

-<br>RandomState - random event 33%, happening in the LoadingState
+<br>RandomState - a random event 33%, happening in the LoadingState

 <br>PlayState - visualization of the particular algorithm, with step by step approach